wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/b. Summary Of Mining Node Requirements/lesson.md

 - Docker container;
 - Package installation.

-Below you may find links to instructions of how to make it with your OS:
+Please, select your OS to find out how to deploy a node with it:
 - [Ubuntu]()
 - [MacOS]()
 - [Windows]()

-After a node is installed, we can go on with [node configuration and starting mining]().